tragle/ragle.io/articles/5-world-simulator.md

 Actix responds to requests from the web asynchronously using an actor-based model.
 We define an `AppState` struct to contain global data which each Actix worker will have available to it.

-The `channel` field holds a one-way messaging message channel through which Actix will communicate to another thread.
+The `channel` field holds a one-way messaging channel through which Actix will communicate to another thread.

-The `word` field holds the next word that the world simulator will display.
+The `word` field holds the next word the world simulator will display.
 In order to prevent multiple areas of the code from attempting to access the word simultaneously, a mutex holds the word behind a lock, and in order to give multiple areas of the code memory-safe access to the mutex, an Arc holds the mutex.
 The Arc (atomic reference count) will keep track of references to the mutex across all threads, so the program can free memory when references go out of scope.

 Next comes the request handler for the Actix server process.